 Not tried Anna Mae’s yet?
 Where have you been, exactly?
 Macaroni cheese has had quite the surge in popularity over the last few years.
 You can get mac and cheese as a side at any restaurant worth its salt at any time of day and it now comes in toasties and burgers too.
 But Anna Mae’s are the original, the King and Queen of Mac N Cheese.
-They’re classic: large skillets of steaming cheesy goodness, pimped out every which way with a variety of toppings.
+They’re classic and renowned for their art: large skillets of steaming cheesy goodness, pimped out every which way with a variety of toppings.
 Perfect festival food.

 Where?
 Between the Bandstand and Pyramid, as well as in the Acoustic Field

-The brilliant dosas from Dosa Deli were one of my food highlights last year, so it’s a good job they’re back again.
-The Mysore Masala Dosa with spiced potatoes and hot garlic chutney was a hit, as was the paneer Chilli Cheese Dosa with red onion, tomato and channa dhal chutney.
-Both served with Bombay bhel and coconut chutney (there can never be enough chutney), this veggie offering is as good as they come.
+The brilliant dosas from Dosa Deli are a continued food highlight for me at Glasto, so it’s a good job they’re back again.
+The Mysore Masala Dosa with spiced potatoes and hot garlic chutney is a hit, as is the paneer Chilli Cheese Dosa with red onion, tomato and channa dhal chutney.
+Both served with Bombay bhel and coconut chutney (there can never be enough chutney – a rule I live by), this veggie offering is as good as they come.
 The real star of the show are Dosa Deli’s onion bhajis that almost look like curly fries – definitely get these as an add on.

 Where?
 Williams Green

 You know those pornographic photos of cheese toasties?
 No, you do.
 You know the ones.
 The ones that are all your drunk-self dreams of?
 Those pornographic cheese toasties are by The Cheese Truck.
-The Maltby Street market favourites in the big yellow truck are serving up epic cheese toasties in not one, but two sites at Glastonbury this year, so there are no excuses for missing out.
+These cheesy favourites in the big yellow truck are serving up epic cheese toasties in not one, but two sites at Glastonbury this year, so there are no excuses for missing out.
 The goats cheese with honey and walnuts is beautiful, but I’m yet to try the classic cheddar that looks so glorious all over Instagram, so I’ll see you in the queue.

 Where?
 Main campsite above the Pyramid Stage and Shangri-La